oladebo/USRealEstateProject/README.md

-- Before bring in the Business question we first fron csv file of property_sales dataset by import dataset into postress sql database i.e property_sales_db including schema adataset file and below is the sql for creating the dataset datatype columns accordingly
+- Before bring in the Business question we first fron csv file of property_sales dataset by import dataset into postress sql database i.e property_sales_db including schema adataset file and below is the sql for creating the dataset datatype columns accordingly.

 DROP TABLE IF EXISTS property_sales;